Answering Service for Law Firms

 Improve Conversion Quality

-We review answer rate, note quality, routing discipline, and after-hours outcomes so the answering workflow protects revenue instead of just sounding responsive.
+We review answer rate, note quality, routing discipline, after-hours outcomes, and coverage economics so the answering workflow protects revenue instead of just sounding responsive.

 Frequently asked questions